A recap of AssertJS

 Jason then went on to discuss automated ways to detect test flakiness, such as running tests 100 times (slow) and running tests 3-5 times and instrumenting for code coverage, and then calculating the coverage delta between each run.
 This last one is the most accurate and intriguing, Jason explained that Spotify was hiring if anyone was interested in this challenge.

-For people who have been testing for a bit of time, and are curious about how to write better tests, definitely watch Josh Justice’s talk.
+For people who have been testing for a bit of time, and are curious about how to write better tests, definitely watch Josh Justice's talk (opens new window).
 While some of the techniques caused a lot of debate on the breaks, there were a lot of points worth thinking about, such as how people not familiar with your code will read your tests.
-Similarly, Jason Palmer’s talk about test flakiness will resonate with anyone who has had frustrations with making tests pass consistently (which I am sure is pretty much anyone who has written a frontend test).
+Similarly, Jason Palmer's (opens new window) talk about test flakiness will resonate with anyone who has had frustrations with making tests pass consistently (which I am sure is pretty much anyone who has written a frontend test).

 Is it worth going to a conference that revolves entirely around testing?
 The answer is YES.
 Testing on the frontend is still evolving and very tricky, and all of these talks addressed this in a way that was engaging and useful.